adrhill/BoardGameGeek.jl/README.md

 ### Full game info
 Use `gameinfo(id)` to obtain all sorts of information about a game.
-Refer to the reference below for a summary of all data.
+A summary of all data is given in the reference below.
 ```julia
 julia> DataFrame(gameinfo(collection(user)))
 4×24 DataFrame